Cajac/picoCTF-Writeups/picoGym_Exclusive/Reverse_Engineering/Picker_III.md

 "win                                                                                                                             "
 ```

-Then copy-paste this as input to the `func_table` variable
+Then copy-and-paste this as input to the `func_table` variable.
+Then "call" the first function in the function table to get the encoded flag.
 ```
 ==> 3
 Please enter variable name to write: func_table